leomotors/leomotors/README.md

 🚹 Male | 🎂 17 Yrs Old

-🏫 Year 12 Student at Triam Udom Suksa School (TU82) in Math & Science
+🏫 Year 12 Student at Triam Udom Suksa School (TU82) in Math & Science (GPAX 3.9+)

 🏆 POSN Olympic Student - Is representative of Bangkok and will attend in 17th TOI this December

-👨‍💻 C・C++・JS/TS (nodejs)・Python
+👨‍💻 C & C++・JS/TS (node)・Flutter (dart)

 🪟 Code in Windows and Linux (Windows Linux Subsystem) | Windows 11 User

+👀 Looking on creating more and more repositories as coding is my life

 ⭐ Feel free to leave a star on my repo if you like it!